I’m beginning to think that self-care is a bit cliché.

 One of the reasons I started Complete Fitness is because I believe the journey can be easier when we have the right tools in place.
 I’m not talking about TRX stations or kettlebells here.
 I’m talking about accountability, friends, and someone to help guide you.

 I’d love the chance to meet up and chat.
-It takes 30-minutes and there’s absolutely no commitment needed from you.
-I just want to connect and share what I do because it’s so different than what you might be used to.
+It takes 45-minutes and there’s absolutely no commitment needed from you.
+I want to connect and share what we do; it’s so different than what you are used to.
 Our clients get the results that they want.